ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Upgrade or Extended CONNECT.

-The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code outside the 2xx range.
+The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code that is both different from 101 and outside the 2xx range.

 When using the Capsule Protocol, HTTP endpoints SHOULD send the Capsule-Protocol header field to simplify intermediary processing.
 Definitions of new HTTP